GGTNT/GGTNT/README.md

 <br />

-hi, i'm [GGTNT](https://tnt07.ga/), a passionate self-taught full stack web developer and a freelance software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+hi, i'm [GGTNT](https://tnt07.ga/), I am a programming enthusiast, constantly looking for new challenges.
+My favorite languages are Python and Java, which I regularly use to create applications and solve complex problems.
+I enjoy exploring the latest programming technologies and trends to continue to hone my skills and stay on the cutting edge of my field.

 i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.